Search over 14 Australian Stumpy Tail Cattle Dog dogs across Australia

 Exercise

-If there’s one title that befits the Stumpy Tail, it would be the “tri-athlete of the canine species”.
-In other words, these dogs love to work very hard.
-That said, they fare best when they are subjected to vigorous activities.
+If there’s one title that befits the Stumpy Tail, it would be the “tri-athlete of the canine species.”

 Training

-Stumpies are intellectual dogs; therefore they respond well to training.
-They are also pack-oriented, which means they need a firm leader.
-So as the owner, you’ll need to take charge right from the minute you bring them home.
+Stumpies are intellectual dogs and respond well to training.
+They are also pack-oriented, requiring a firm leader.
+As the owner, take charge from the minute you bring them home.

 Most Asked Australian Stumpy Tail Cattle Dog Questions